Edisense/Monitor/README.md

 Monitor
 =======

-GUI front end (in QT) for the Edisense cluster
+Command line front end client for the edisense cluster